Currency: GBP

 Lofrans Horizontal Windlass Size Chart

-You will need to know the yacht length, the chain size and calibration, the length of chain and the weight of anchor.
+You will need to know the yacht length, the chain size and calibration, the chain length and the anchor weight.

 Boat Length Overall from 6 metres up to 25 metres